lauracrews/meltwater-advection-ice-freezeup/README.md

 # Meltwater advection hastens autumn freeze up
-Code to reproduce analysis and figures of "Meltwater Advection Hastens Freeze Up" by Crews et al. (2021)
+Code to reproduce the analysis and figures in the paper "Meltwater advection hastens autumn freeze up" by Crews et al. (2021)

 # Dependencies